aakriti-dot/Classifying-pelvis-and-lumbar-condition-using-KNN/README.md

-# Classifying biomechanical attributes using KNN
+# Classifying pelvis and lumbar condition using KNN
 The dataset is available at : http://archive.ics.uci.edu/ml/datasets/vertebral+column

 Description : Each patient in the data set is represented by six biomechanical attributes derived from the shape and orientation of the pelvis and lumbar spine: pelvic incidence, pelvic tilt, lumbar lordosis angle, sacral slope, pelvic radius and grade of spondylolisthesis.